 If you are looking for a palace situated on a stunning stretch of the Adriatic coast and bathed in golden sunshine, Villa Tuttorotto is the perfect place for you.
 Each room has a breathtaking view of the ...

-The hotel Vila Lili is a good choice in Rovinj; a small hotel located in a residential quarter near the sea.
+The family-run hotel Vila Lili is a great value choice in Rovinj; a small hotel located in a quiet residential quarter with private parking and near the sea.

 The Hotel Adriatic is a new boutique hotel right at the heart of Rovinj, located on the main square, one of the few hotels whose works of art were created exclusively for those premises.